Source code for jobflow_remote.jobs.run

 from jobflow_remote.jobs.batch import LocalBatchManager

-from jobflow_remote.jobs.data import IN_FILENAME, OUT_FILENAME
+from jobflow_remote.jobs.data import (

 from jobflow_remote.remote.data import get_job_path, get_store_file_paths